BAEN - Biological & Ag Engr

 BAEN 683 Peer-Review Process and Publication

 Credit 1.
 1 Lecture Hour.
-Techniques for communicating results of research that are defendable in a peer review process; student and advisor will select a research topic, identifying an appropriate target refereed journal; no thesis/dissertation preparation as a writing project accepted; critique other papers; prepare paper for review by instructor.
-Prerequisite: Graduate classification in Biological and Agricultural Engineering only.
+Techniques for communicating results of research that are defendable in a peer review process; selection of a research topic, identification of an appropriate target refereed journal; no thesis/dissertation preparation as a writing project accepted; critique of other papers; preparation of paper for review by instructor.
+Prerequisites: Graduate classification in Biological and Agricultural Engineering.

 BAEN 684 Professional Internship